wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 The other main problem is that dentographs depend entirely on call numbers from a standard classification (or, with the OCLC Conspectus, subject assignments to a controlled vocabulary).
 For most print material, that is fine.
 Everything on a library shelf will have some kind of call number.
 If the call number is not LCC or Dewey, however, that is a problems.
 Collections that are special for their format or location will be overlooked, as may huge collections of fiction or children's books in public libraries.
 Electronic resources are especially susceptible to lacking call numbers.
 At my library, very few electronic books or journals have valid LCC call numbers: they are all assigned ELECTRONIC.

 However, restricting to print or other physical resources may actually be useful.
 Among academic libraries, if all libraries of a similar size subscribe to the same electronic resources then comparing that part of their collections is pointless.
-The comparison of U Toronto to York U shows how much better U Toronto is with its print collection, but when it comes to electronic resources, the two are more or less the same (except for subjects U Toronto teaches that York doesn't, such as medicine and architecture).
+The comparison of University of Toronto to York University shows how much better University of Toronto is with its print collection, but when it comes to electronic resources, the two are more or less the same (except for subjects University of Toronto teaches that York doesn't, such as medicine and architecture).
 More and more, it is the local print material that is making collections special, and dentographs are good tools for that.

 Finally, quality and access are always problems with cataloguing records.
 Bad data can be worked around, but not every library makes regular catalogue dumps available.
 They should.
 That data, and union and consortial catalogues, should be available under open licenses.